In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Make the gremolata

-- Remove any pulp from the preserved lemon; finely chop the peel.
+- Remove any pulp from the preserved lemon and discard; finely chop the peel.

 - Finely chop, press, or grate enough garlic to measure 1 teaspoon [2 tsp].

 - Strip the parsley leaves from the stems; finely chop the leaves.

-In a small bowl, stir together the preserved lemon peel, garlic, parsley, and 1 to 2 teaspoons oil; season lightly with salt and pepper.
+In a small bowl, stir together the preserved lemon peel, garlic, parsley, and 1 tablespoon [2 TBL] oil.

 Cook the pancetta, onion, and chard